vikrantarora25/Car-Price-Prediction-Highly-Comprehensive-Linear-Regression-Project-/README.md

-# Car-Price-Prediction-Highly-Comprehensive-Linear-Regression-Project-
+## Car-Price-Prediction-Highly-Comprehensive-Linear-Regression-Project-
 A Linear Regression model to predict the car prices for the U.S market to help a new entrant understand important pricing factors/variables in the U.S automobile industry.
 A highly comprehensive analysis with all data cleaning, exploration, visualization, feature selection, model building, evaluation and MLR assumptions validity steps explained in detail.

-# The jupyter notebook has follwing sections:
+## The jupyter notebook has following sections:

 1- Data understanding and exploration